 Heading to the RODECaster support page will show you that no downloadable user manual is available from RODE, just a QuickStart guide.
 We contacted RODE support and they told us there’s no manual available.
 “Due to constant firmware updates and feature changes, this would need updated far too frequently”.
 So aside from a few basic tutorial videos on their site, this thing is a mystery to us unless we buy one just to have on hand to walk clients through settings.

 Considering this machine is overkill for many podcasters, it simply becomes an expensive headache.

 2) Obnoxiously Large Files

 One of the RODECaster’s export methods sends a giant multi-channel WAV file with all 14 recorded tracks.
 In all cases we’ve seen, the podcaster uses only 1 or 2 of these tracks.
 The remainder simply take up space, creating a giant file containing essentially nothing.
 It takes the podcaster a long time to upload.
 The editor has to then download this giant file and remove the unnecessary tracks before working.
 It ends up being a waste of time that may add to the editing price.

 While this is not a direct flaw of the RODECaster itself, this situation arises so often that it seems fitting to place this here.
 We regularly encounter podcasters who purchased the RODECaster seemingly without understanding much about what they were buying or why it would be needed.
 They just think “I want to podcast, this thing podcasts, so I must buy it.”

 Then, when it turns out that a simple, much cheaper USB microphone would have been more than enough, it’s too late.
-At this point they’re frustrated and have wasted hours trying to get it to work.

 Alternatives To the RODECaster